-- V: The "Visual" filter.
-This lets through most of the different colours of light that our eyes can see.
+- V – visual" filter, centred at 550 nm, lets through most of the yellow and green light that our eyes can see

-- ND: Neutral Density filters are not coloured but grey.
-They do not select a particular colour or range of colours but cut out a certain fraction of all colours of light.
-This makes it possible to take observations of very bright things like the Moon or planets.
+There are also filters called neutral density filters.
+These are not coloured but grey.
+These filters actually block out a fraction of all colours of light.
+This means you can take images of very bright things like the Moon or planets.